modelcontextprotocol/specification/docs/specification/auth/oauth2.md

 ### Refresh Token Flow

-When an access token expires, the client **MUST** request a new one using the refresh token:
+When an access token expires, the client **SHOULD** request a new one using the refresh token:

 ```json
 {